eagronin/market-basket-prepare/README.md

 length(unique(items$ID[!is.na(items$CustomerID)]))
 ```

 Based on the output from running the above code, we have 4,336 unique CustomerIDs, 18,416 unique values for InvoiceNo (when CustomerID is not missing) and 16,689 unique IDs (also when CustomerID is not missing).
 We can see that the number of unique CustomerIDs is substantially lower than the number of unique values for InvoiceNo and ID.
-This could be a result of cusomters making purchases on multiple dates.
+This could be a result of customers making purchases on multiple dates.
 Hence, a few customers can generate a large number of unique invoices as well as a large number of unique IDs (because ID is defined as a CustomerID/Date combination).

-In that case, purchases by the same customer will have the same cutomer ID but different invoice numbers.
+In that case, purchases by the same customer will have the same customer ID but different invoice numbers.
 Let's check if there are customers who made purchases on different days and plot the count of customers as a function of the number of days on which they made purchases:

 ```R
 by_customerID = tapply(items$Date, items$CustomerID, FUN = function(x) length(unique(x)))   # group unique dates by customer ID